Senegal and the World Bank: History with World Bank

 Senegal has had a long history of cooperation with the World Bank and is currently engaged in over 30 projects from the World Bank.
-In addition, the estimated total cost of the projects currently active form the World Bank is estimated to be $1.8 billion dollars.
+In addition, the estimated total cost of the projects currently active from the World Bank is estimated to be $1.8 billion dollars.
 Senegal has also established similar indicators of progress to that of the World Bank.
 The World Bank initiated the World Bank Group's Human Capital Project as a global effort to increase the effectiveness and development of human capital through policymaking and investing.
 This initiative focuses on helping countries achieve these goals and has even established its own set of indicators to track and monitor progress.
 In order to be able to measure the success of the program, the World Bank established a Human Capital Index (HCI).
 The HCI targets how human capital contributes to the production of the economy as well as the projections for the future.
 The three main indicators are; (1) survival, (2) school, and (3) health.
 In following these guidelines Senegal has been approved for projects that address and focus on these three issues.